Have you ever considered breeding reptiles?

-First, look at the initial money you are putting into the breeding business.
+First, look at the initial money you put into the breeding business.

-People sometimes mistakenly believe reptiles aren’t an expensive pet to maintain.
+People sometimes mistakenly believe reptiles aren’t expensive pets to maintain.

 They aren’t like dogs in a sense they require yearly shots and frequent vet visits.

-However, if you plan to breed reptiles even just for a hobby, you need to be prepared to invest money in the beginning.
+However, if you plan to breed reptiles, even just for a hobby, you need to be prepared to invest money initially.

-As the above section outlined, making sure you have quality breeders is vital and sometimes expensive.
+As the above section outlined, having quality breeders is vital and sometimes expensive.

 We suggest you talk to several different reptile breeders and make a budget before you start buying.

-Having a budget and keeping track of how much you spend will benefit you as you attempt to profit later on.
+Having a budget and keeping track of how much you spend will benefit you as you attempt to profit later.

 Second, the type of reptiles you breed will determine the amount of money you can make from selling them.

-While you need to breed reptiles, you will be able to sell; you also need to see if the market is already oversaturated with buyers.
+While you need to breed reptiles you can sell, you also need to see if the market is already oversaturated with buyers.

 For example, since bearded dragons are some of the most bought reptile pets, they do not sell for a high price, especially when young.

-In a lot of pet stores, a person can buy a young bearded dragon for as low as $25.
+In many pet stores, a person can buy a young bearded dragon for as low as $25.

-Breeding more rare reptiles or reptiles with unique colors/markings will sell for a much higher price.
+Breeding rare reptiles or those with unique colors/markings will sell for a much higher price.

 For example, a respected breeder may be able to sell a pure white ball python snake for over 500 dollars!